 Lourdes is a journalist and holds a BS degree in Communications.
 She worked in several newspapers and PR firms in Lima, Peru.
 Because of her work in politics and Social Issues she has always been involved in philanthropic causes.
 After moving to the USA, she has published as a freelance writer for the newspaper Ahora Si! and also worked as a Hotel Management Consultant.

 Lourdes started to volunteer at a young age and in Austin, she has served as a Board Member for local non-profits and organizations including Seton Hospitals where she was Editor in Chief of Brackenridge newsletter and People’s Community Clinic where she served as Vice Chair.
 She is an active member of the Association of Fundraising Professionals (AFP) and when not writing she spends her free time traveling and dining out.

 Email Lourdes at LZuniga@flcct.org

-Born and raised in Fort Worth, Texas, Daryan moved to Central Texas in 2012, where she earned her B.A. in Sociology from Southwestern University.
+Born and raised in Fort Worth, Texas, Daryan moved to Austin in 2012, where she earned her B.A. in Sociology from Southwestern University.
 She works part-time for Bravely, a for-profit financial literacy platform for women in the Austin area, and is working towards Accredited Financial Counseling (AFC) certification.
-On her days off, you can catch Daryan at her local haunts: Figure 8, El Caribe, and AFS Cinema.
+On her days off, you can catch her at her local haunts: Figure 8, El Caribe, and AFS Cinema.

-Why I volunteer for FLCCT: Knowledge is power!
-I feel that to my core and volunteer with FLCCT to spread knowledge empower my community.
+Why FLCCT: Knowledge is power!
+I feel that to my core and volunteer with FLCCT to spread knowledge and empower my community.
 No matter one’s income, the best financial game plan includes the right tools and an encouraging teacher, guide, or friend to make the tough subjects manageable.
 I’m proud of FLCCT’s commitment to top-notch youth and adult education in our area.